r-kan/iReminder/README.md

 * Give reminder
 * Train subconscious

-For example, one can use `iReminder` to keep track new photos of celebrities (<a href='https://github.com/r-kan/iReminder/blob/master/example/case1.run'>example</a>), to give notification of diet plan (<a href='https://github.com/r-kan/iReminder/blob/master/example/case2.run'>example</a>), or to harness the power of subconscious by visualizing life goals (<a href='https://github.com/r-kan/iReminder/blob/master/example/case3.run'>example</a>).
+For example, one can use `iReminder` to keep track new photos of celebrities, to give notification of diet plan, or to harness the power of subconscious by visualizing life goals.
+Full instrumented example be can be found at <a href='https://github.com/r-kan/iReminder/blob/master/example/README.md'>example/README.md</a>.

 # The major features
 * Download image automatically (search function relies on GCS api)